zopefoundation/Zope/docs/wsgi.rst

 The WSGI application entry points
 ---------------------------------
-To use Zope as an application in a PasteDeply-style ``.ini`` configuration file, use the ``Zope#main`` entry point and specify a path to a Zope configuration file:
+To use Zope as an application in a PasteDeploy-style ``.ini`` configuration file, use the ``Zope#main`` entry point and specify a path to a Zope configuration file: